jaredmiller23/roofing-saas/roofing-saas/ITEMS_TO_CIRCLE_BACK.md

   message: 'infinite recursion detected in policy for relation "tenant_users"' }
 ```

+**What It Does**:
+- Removes the recursive policy causing infinite loop
+- Keeps the simple policy that allows users to see their own membership
+- Fixes getUserTenantId() so all API calls work

 ### 2. Supabase Storage Bucket Creation
 **Location**: Supabase Dashboard > Storage